wjburton/personal_website/content/post/interpretable_model_log/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Interpretable and Explainable Modeling, Part 1."
+title: "Interpretable and Explainable Modeling, Pt 1."
 subtitle: ""
 summary: "What is interpretable and explainable modeling, and how do you do it?"
 authors: [Will Burton]